ioios-io/demos/Home Assistant with ESPHome/2a. Scenes & Consistency/README.md

 ```
 binary_sensor:
   - platform: gpio
-    name: "Side Switch: ${deviceUpper}"
+    name: "Extra: ${deviceUpper}"
     pin:
-      number: TX
+      number: ${switchExtra}
       inverted: true
       mode: INPUT_PULLUP
-    <<: !include ../esphomeCommon/includeSwitchTiming.yaml
+    <<: !include /includes/sceneTiming.yaml
 ```
 #### Create New Folder
 If we created a YAML file in the /config/esphome folder, it will be scanned by ESPHome and will cause issues.
 There is a way to get around this but I prefer to just avoid the entire folder and create my own.
 So, unless to alter the path above, you will need to create the folder config/esphomeCommon.
 I do this via the File Editor but you could use Samba shares or even SSH.
 HA is nothing if not versatile!
-Once created, we need to copy this into the new file includeSwitchTiming.yaml.
+Once created, we need to copy this into the new file sceneTiming.yaml.

 ```
 on_multi_click: